team-aie/docs/design-overview-and-proposal.md

 ## Audio Visualization

-Audio visualization is currently centralized in `src/renderer/components/recording-page/recording-visualization.tsx`.The application will show the user two types of audio visualizations based on the current state.
+Audio visualization is currently centralized in `src/renderer/components/recording-page/recording-visualization.tsx` .
+The application will show the user two types of audio visualizations based on the current state.
 The two types of visualizations include a waveform and spectrogram.
 When the application is in the 'recording' state, a live waveform and spectrogram will update based on the microphone's input.
 The component will acquire the microphone device based on the chosen input device selected on the settings page.
 When the application is not in a 'recording' state, the waveform and spectrogram will update based on the .wav file for the current recitem.
 If no .wav file exists, no visualizations will show.
 The application also utilizes the FileMonitor so if the user ever deletes or adds a .wav file for the recitem, the visualizations will update appropriately.

 The libraries used include the base [wavesurfer.js library](https://wavesurfer-js.org/), along with the [spectrogram](https://wavesurfer-js.org/plugins/spectrogram.html) and [microphone](https://wavesurfer-js.org/plugins/microphone.html) plugins.

  The details behind the current design are shown below.

 ### Design Plan for Rendering Live Visualizations

 Method Used:

-- waveform.js Microphone Plugin
+* waveform.js Microphone Plugin

 Related Existing Code:

-- Add in `types/` a `wavesurfer.microphone.d.ts` file
+* Add in `types/` a `wavesurfer.microphone.d.ts` file
-  - Ensures that the plugin imports correctly (similar to `types/wavesurfer.spectrogram.d.ts`)
+  + Ensures that the plugin imports correctly (similar to `types/wavesurfer.spectrogram.d.ts`)
-  - Export a MicrophonePluginParams interface
+  + Export a MicrophonePluginParams interface
-  - Based on top comment on https://wavesurfer-js.org/doc/file/src/plugin/microphone.js.html
+  + Based on top comment on https://wavesurfer-js.org/doc/file/src/plugin/microphone.js.html
-  - Export a MicrophonePlugin class with a static create function that takes in an input of type MicrophonePluginParams
+  + Export a MicrophonePlugin class with a static create function that takes in an input of type MicrophonePluginParams
     - Again, based on this source code https://wavesurfer-js.org/doc/file/src/plugin/microphone.js.html
-- In `recording-page/recording-visualization.tsx`:
+* In `recording-page/recording-visualization.tsx`:
-  - Add acquireAudioInputStream to the import statement from `../../utils`
+  + Add acquireAudioInputStream to the import statement from `../../utils`
-  - `import { useAudioInputOutputDevices } from '../settings-page/hooks';`
+  + `import { useAudioInputOutputDevices } from '../settings-page/hooks';`
     - This is the subscription to the audio devices, the current input device id is used to acquire the used audio input stream on the microphone plugin
-  - `const [, , audioInputDeviceId, , ,] = useAudioInputOutputDevices();`
+  + `const [, , audioInputDeviceId, , ,] = useAudioInputOutputDevices();`
     - Get the audio input device id, we don’t care about the other variables that useAudioInputOutputDevices returns
-  - `MicrophonePlugin.create({}),`
+  + `MicrophonePlugin.create({}),`
     - Add the microphone plugin to the existing wavesurfer instance’s plugin array
-  - In the useEffect on [filePath, prevState, state]
+  + In the useEffect on [filePath, prevState, state]
     - Add `audioInputDeviceId` to the dependencies to run the useEffect on
     - Add `waveSurfer.microphone.pause();` in the not recording if before you read from the .wav file to make sure that the live visualizations are stopped and the instance is ready for the static visualizations
     - Add an else if for when the application is in a recording state